President Ron Eng Khor

 Membership Zenaida Calderon

-Su now teaches the Wudang style, studying in China under Grand Master Zhong Yun Long, Master Yuan Xiu Gang, 14th and 15th generation Inheritors respectively, of the Wudang San Feng Pai; and under Master Yun Xiang Tseng who now teaches in the US.
+Beginning her tai chi journey in the mid-eighties, Su now teaches the Wudang style at her own school in the hills.
+She has studied in China under Grand Master Zhong Yun Long, Master Yuan Xiu Gang, 14th and 15th generation Inheritors respectively, of the Wudang San Feng Pai; under Master Yun Xiang Tseng who now teaches in the US; and under Master Hu Xuezhi.
+More recently, her school was awarded the title Wudang San Feng Australia.

 Coralie began her Tai Chi journey in 2001 learning Yang style with respected tai chi teacher Jackie Watt.
 In 2006, she became a member of the WTQA (previously the WTPA).
 In about the same year, Coralie added Sun style forms to her tai chi repertoire.